Registering your immigration permission:

 HAP contracts are usually for 2 years minimum.
 It can be very difficult to move out before the contract finishes.

-What is Homeless HAP?
+What is Homeless HAP (HHAP)?

 Only if you are moving out of IPAS accommodation or homeless services, you are entitled to homeless HAP.
 If you are staying with friends for instance, you are not entitled.
 In this case you will be entitled to regular HAP.

-There are extra benefits to homeless HAP:
+There are extra benefits to HHAP:

-The Council will pay your deposit + 1 or 2 months rent paid upfront.
+The HHAP rate is usually higher than the HAP rate.
+Also with HHAP, the The Council will pay your deposit + 1 or 2 months rent paid upfront.

 But it is very important that you do this correctly.
 You need to understand your budget in order to find a tenancy you can afford.